komosinski/researcher-community/README.md

 - Enable/Disable the *Read Only mode* by using the button

-  The rReadonly mode is not yet implemented
+  The Readonly mode is not yet implemented

 - Have access to some database tables using the top bar panel, and view (or edit) them.